radu-matei/radu-matei.github.io/content/blog/k8s-helm-draft-azure.md

 In the next post we will see how to integrate Jenkins with Azure Contaier Instances in this process, so stay tuned :)

-> If you don't have your `kubeconfig` and SSH keys to your cluster and you deployed using the previous article, you might want to download the certificates and config files so you can access the cluster from outside the Azure Cloud Shell.
+> If you don't have your `kubeconfig` and SSH keys to your [cluster and you deployed using the previous article, you might want to download the certificates and config files so you can access the cluster from outside the Azure Cloud Shell, as instructed in the previous article](https://radu-matei.com/blog/k8s18-azure/).

 Using kubectl, helm and draft